tyroguru/BPFTrace-hol/bpftrace.md

 Things to note:

-* We now keep a count of the number of times a unique stack trace was seen for each close syscall by using the `ustack` builtin to index a map and using the `count()` map function for value.
+* We now keep a count of the number of times a unique stack trace was seen for each close syscall by using the `ustack` builtin as the map key and using the `count()` map function for its value.

 ### Exercises